Eventjet GraphQL API documentation

 1. Retrieve all events and event groups available in your shop.
 If your shop sells tickets for a single event, you can skip to Step 2.

 You need the slug of the shop to fetch the events.
 You can find it in the Eventjet backend under "My Shop".
-Don't worry if you change the slug later; previous slugs will still work, although the Shop.slug field will always return the current slug.
+Don't worry if you change the slug later; previous slugs will still work, although the slug field always resolves to the current slug.

 query GetEvents($shopSlug: ID!, $locale: String!) {